optimajet/WorkflowServer/README.md

 ````
 /workflowapi?operation=getavailablecommands&processid=&identityid=&impersonatedIdentityId=
 ````
 Execution of the command - This call will execute the command.
+If you want to pass command parameters to the process.
+Use POST query and specify this parameters as form data.
 ````
 /workflowapi?operation=executecommand&processid=&identityid=&impersonatedIdentityId=
 ````